• Skip to primary navigation

 13. Mu Ko Surin National Park

-Visiting national parks doesn’t always have to be about rushing around sightseeing or hiking everywhere, especially when it comes to places like Mu Ko Surin National Park.
-With a trip to these protected islands in the Andaman Sea, you can spend your time there relaxing on pristine white beaches and snorkeling among all manner of interesting sea life.
-For something a little more active, head to Richelieu Rock, widely agreed to be one of the best diving sites in the world.
-Below you have the chance to see some magical coral reefs, sea turtles, and a wide variety of fish.
+Visiting national parks doesn’t always have to be about rushing around sightseeing or hiking everywhere.
+At Mu Ko Surin National Park, which is comprised of protected islands in the Andaman Sea, you can relax on pristine white beaches and snorkel among all manner of interesting sea life.
+For something more active, head to Richelieu Rock, which is widely agreed to be one of the best diving sites in the world.
+The waters are home to magical coral reefs, sea turtles, and a wide variety of fish.

 Sea beach island sky with bird eye view at Mu Ko Ang Thong.
 This place is a marine national park in the Gulf of Thailand.